N20 road (Ireland): M20 motorway

-On 10 November 2011, owing to funding issues caused by the Irish financial crisis, the government announced that the planned completion of the M20 motorway was to be "shelved".
-By 2013, the National Roads Authority carried out an upgrade of signage along the N20, fueling speculation that it would be some time before plans for the proposed M20 were revisited.

 In October 2017, then Taoiseach Leo Varadkar stated that the motorway project would be a "priority".
 By late 2021, it was reported that there would not be a decision on a preferred route until at least early 2022.
 The preferred M20 route was published in March 2022, with the projected €1.5 billion project dated to "2030 or beyond".
+In June 2024, the National Road Design team recommended that the revised 80km of the N20 be developed as a tolled motorway.
+At that time, the project was estimated at €2 billion, and it was suggested that construction "could start in 2027 and be finished by 2031".